phetsims/phet-info/doc/coding-conventions.md

 - [ ] Do the `@author` annotations seem correct?

-#### Visibility Annotations

-# Visibility Annotations in TypeScript
+## TypeScript-Specific Conventions

+These are the conventions established for TypeScript use by PhET developers.
+This is an evolving document in an early phase.
+Please bring things up for discussion to add here as you identify new conventions.
+Conventions enforced by lint or other tooling are not listed here.

+## Access Modifiers

-This section deals with PhET conventions for visibility annotations in **TypeScript**, which *does* include language-level access modifiers (`public`, `protected`, `private`), plus additional features like `readonly`.
-Instead of relying on JSDoc annotations for visibility, you can leverage TypeScript’s built-in features.
+This section deals with PhET conventions for TypeScript access modifiers (`public`, `protected`, `private`), and additional modifiers like `readonly`.
+Instead of relying on JSDoc annotations to document visibility, you can leverage TypeScript’s built-in features.
 You may still use TSDoc/JSDoc comments to document details of your API or annotate more specialized visibility scenarios (e.g. “scenery-internal”).

----

-## Visibility Modifiers in TypeScript

-TypeScript provides first-class support for visibility through its access modifiers.
+TypeScript provides first-class support for visibility and access through its access modifiers.
 As part of PhET conventions, here is how you can map those modifiers to the intended usage:

 - **`public`**
   Anything that is part of your *public API*—callers outside the class should be free to access or invoke it.